mkavulich/ccpp-doc/CCPPtechnical/source/CompliantPhysicsParams.rst

      real(kind=kind_phys)   ::  pi, omega1, omega2
    end module my_scheme_common

-Within the ``_init`` subroutine body, the constants in the ``my_scheme_common`` module can be set with the ones that are passed in via the argument list, including any derived ones.
+Within the ``_init`` subroutine body, the constants in the ``my_scheme_common`` module can be set to the ones that are passed in via the argument list, including any derived ones.
 For example:

 .. code-block:: console